CSCI-362-03-2015/TeamIsntThisFun/README.md

 1.)
 The first step is to clone the TeamIsntThisFun repository.
 This is done by typing the command:
 >>>git clone https://github.com/CSCI-362-03-2015/TeamIsntThisFun.git

 2.)
-You will need to add the scripts and reports modules to your Python site packages.
-To do this, type:
->>>Python

->>>Import site

->>>site.getsitepackages()[0]

-This is the directory the modules go in
-You may need to edit permissions for this folder using Sudo chmod in order to add these files.

-3.)
 Afterwards, the next step is to navigate to the top-level directory in the cloned repository /TeamIsntThisFun and then clone the repository located at Beets Github into the /project/src folder in the cloned TeamIsntThisFun repository.
 These steps are done by typing the commands:
 >>>cd TeamIsntThisFun/testAutomation/project/src

 >>>git clone https://github.com/sampsyo/beets.git

-4.)
+3.)
 To run the automated testing framework navigate to the /TeamIsntThisFun/testAutomation using the command:
 >>>cd ..

 until the current directory is /TeamIsntThisFun/testAutomation.